Emissions Have Declined Broadly In Recent Decades

-Despite the fact that most discussion of this decline attributes it to the shift from coal to gas in the power sector, our analysis indicates emissions fell throughout the US economy.
+Most discussion of this decline attributes it to the shift from coal to gas in the power sector.
+Our analysis indicates emissions fell throughout the US economy.

 If we separate the change in carbon emissions in recent years by fuel source we can see that while falling coal emissions are dominant, the drop in petroleum emissions is also significant.

-Between 2005 and 2012 petroleum emissions in the US fell 363 Mt, coal emissions dropped by 515 Mt and natural gas emissions grew by 183 Mt.
+Between 2005 and 2012 petroleum emissions in the US fell 363 Mt, coal emissions dropped by 515 Mt.
+Over the same time natural gas emissions grew by 183 Mt.

 When looking at these figures it is important to remember that the change in both coal and natural gas emissions was dominated by the power sector, while the cut in petroleum emissions occurred predominantly in other parts of the economy.

 Although separating emissions by fuel source helps to highlight the relative importance of coal, natural gas and petroleum, it doesn’t give us the full picture.